How To Learn German From Scratch To a B2 Level In 5 Months: A Case Study

 How much time did Mathew need to learn German to B2 level?

-For a period of 5 months, we met, on average, two hours per week.
+For five months, we met, on average, two hours per week.

 The total time he needed to get to B2 level amounts to

 For a rookie who knew just one foreign language before he decided to take on this challenge, it’s undoubtedly impressive.

 But what’s even more impressive is Mathew’s vocabulary size after five months.
 Altogether, he learned about 6700 words (yep, we counted).